knobs-dials/hopy/README.md

 ```

-## TODO /  CONSIDER
+## TODO
-- add date-and-time to axis

-- fix the CRC code  (right now the check is disabled)

 - command line arguments parsing
 - test on linux

-- See if it makes sense to show both apparent and real power
+- see if it makes sense to show both apparent and real power
+- wrap into executable, instad of requiring you install python and some packges

+CONSIDER
 - rewrite it async style?

-- wrap into executable, instad of requiring you install python and some packges
+- fix the CRC code  (right now the check is disabled - I'm not sure whether it's just my HOPI or a general issue)

-- web USB version
+- web USB version?